jpseif/SnipIt/README.md

 - {n} --> replaced by an "Enter" command, i.e. new line.

 USING THE SCRIPT
-1) Run the EXE.
+1) Run the SnipIt.exe file.
 2) Hit "Ctrl+Shift+S" to call the setup.
-- To create an entry: Enter a SNIPPET (short, e.g. 3-5 characters) and REPLACEMENT string and click on "Add".
+- To create an entry: Enter a SNIPPET (short, e.g. 3-5 characters) and a REPLACEMENT string and click on "Add".
-- To delete an entry: Mark it in the list and click "Delete".
+- To delete an entry: Mark it in the list on the left and click "Delete".
 - NOTE: after you are done click "Continue".
+This will close the setup and keep the script running in the background.
-3) To stop the script either click "Stop" in the setup or hit "Ctrl+Shift+Q".
+3) To stop the script either click "Stop" in the setup, hit "Ctrl+Shift+Q" or go to the windows taskbar (bottom right of the screen), find the running programs and the green icon with a white H and close it.
-4) "Ctrl+Shift+P", toggles the sound ON/OFF.
+4) "Ctrl+Shift+P", toggles the sound after replacing the snippet ON/OFF.

 Hint: The easiest way to add more snippets is to directly edit the Input.ini file.
 Note: While the script is running a hidden "List.txt" is used.
 It contains a list of all the snippets.